katmsho/GildedRoseKata/WorkingNotes.md

 - Sulfuras sellin is always 0 as it is legendary and is not in stock
 - Backstage passes will be defined as having the exact string 'Backstage passes'  at the beginning of the item name.
 Any change of spelling/capitalisation will not trigger the special handling.
 Any additional text after 'Backstage passes' will be ignored.
 - Tests on the Item class - reasonable inital values, name length etc need to be written by the goblin as the owner of that code
+- SellIn date should roughly align to when the Quality approaches zero.
+No information given to know this, so will not test for it.
+To be verified with Product

 # TODO

 - Conjured items.
 Will do as change request after initial requirements are tested and delivered
+- Split out asserts into separate tests
+- Name tests expressively
+- Code should look for 'Backstage passes' not full Name
+- Verify whether the days/quality change for the backstage passes change on the SellIn date or the day after.
+Will assume what code does is correct.

 ## Tests